 Cass County Public Health is hosting some upcoming walk-in Immunization Clinics for children who are on MA/MnCare or who are un- or under-insured.
 Select immunizations are available for adults who are un- or under-insured:

-The Second Saturdays, the Crossing Arts Alliance has art events for kids at the Franklin Arts Center.
-Cost is $3 per child/$5 per family.
+The Second Saturdays, the Crossing Arts Alliance has art events for kids at their new location in downtown Brainerd (711 Laurel St.).
+The cost is $3 per child/$5 per family.
 Recommended for ages 5-12, but all welcome with adult supervision.
 Classes run from 10:00 a.m. til Noon.

 For more info., go to CrossingArts.org or call 833-0416.